cilium/cilium/Documentation/operations/upgrade.rst

   container images are not scheduled on non-Linux nodes.
 * ``cluster.id`` cannot be empty and a value must be specified.
   Use the ``0`` value to leave Cluster Mesh disabled.
+* The top-level ``pprof`` section now only configures pprof for cilium agent.
+  The cilium-operator pprof configuration is now managed via the ``operator.pprof`` section.
+  Additionally, a``hubble.relay.pprof`` section has been added.
+* All pprof configuration now support configuring the pprof listen address, defaulting to localhost.

 .. _1.11_upgrade_notes: